 Here's Why 31% of Tenants Remain Uninsured

-When surveyed, C-Suite staff and Risk Managers say tenant-caused claims are still impacting loss runs and profitability of the overall portfolio.
-The number one cause is uninsured tenants.
-But how is this possible, if renters liability insurance is required by the lease?
+When surveyed, C-Suite staff and Risk Managers say tenant-caused claims are still impacting their loss runs and the profitability of the overall portfolio.
+The number one cause is uninsured residents.

 Read on for our analysis of the human behaviors contributing to the 31% of uninsured renters, why this happens even when renters insurance is mandated in the lease, and how to solve for this problem to bring your portfolio up to 100% compliance.